SiriusBYT/Flashcord/README.md

-# ⚠️ The entire Sirio Network is down and Flashcord is currently innaccessible.
-Please download the Flashcord CSS files instead until the issue is resolved.
-## UPDATE: The issue has been found but is a server-side issue on Oracle's end, it cannot be resolved until a good amount of time.

 # 📸 This.
 This is Flashcord Beta.
 ## The world's most complex Discord Theme.
 ## It's all about the chat space.